OpenProteinAI/openprotein-docs/src/demo-datasets-page.md

 ## Aminoglycoside 3\'-phosphotransferase (KKA2_KLEPN)

-This is a single mutation site saturating dataset from [Melnikov et al.](https://doi.org/10.1093/nar/gku511){target="_blank"} containing measurements of E. coli growth in the presence of six different antibiotics.
+This is a single mutation site saturating dataset from @Melnikov2014-hw. containing measurements of E. coli growth in the presence of six different antibiotics.
 This protein is a kinase that confers antibiotic resistance, hence, growth measures the activity of the kinase on these antibiotic substrates.
 The parent